LLNL/Curvallis/README.md

    - **--overlap _int_ (Default: 2)**

-   Specify how many points to overlap on region edges for calculating fitted curves.
+   Specify how many points to overlap on region edges for calculating fitted curves, or between high and low pressure regimes for a gammapoly or gammapolyv fit.
 Regions themselves can't overlap, but points in other regions can be used for fitting so that fit curves align better at boundary areas.
 If there aren't enough points in a region for the overlap, the total number of points in that region will be used instead.

    - **--numpoints _int_ (Default: 5)**